miroapp/board-classification-scripts/nodejs/README.md

 ## Step 6.
 Run script `get_labels.js` using the command line (CLI)

 6.1.
+In your command line interface navigate to the directory where you have placed the script files (see step 2.2)

+6.2.
 In your command line interface run `node get_labels.js`.
 This script will show you the existing classification labels in your Miro account.
 It will also create a CSV file called `classification_labels.csv` within the folder `board_classification_labels` in the directory where the script files lives in your local machine.

-6.1.
+6.3.
 Enter the information asked by the script when prompted:
   * `Enter your Miro Organization ID`: enter your Miro Organization ID (see step 5.7) and hit "Enter"
   * `Enter your Miro REST API Token`: enter your Miro REST API Token (see step 5.6) and hit "Enter"

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/get_labels_script_screenshot1.png" alt="get_labels script screenshot" width="903" />

-6.2.
+6.4.
 After the script `node get_classification.js` has run, review the classification labels from the list shown in  the command line or open the `classification_labels.csv` file within the folder `board_classification_labels`.

-6.3.
+6.5.
 Identify the label you want to use to classify the unclassified boards (you will be asked for the ID of the desired label on the next steps)

 ## Step 7.
 Run script `classification.js` using the command line (CLI)